Combat uniform: Battle Dress (1939–1970)

 In 1939, the Battle Dress uniform was adopted as a field uniform; made of wool and patterned after British BD, Canadian uniforms were darker in color with a distinctive green tinge to the dark khaki color.
 Officers had the option of having BD tailored from better material, but in the field most wore "off the rack" BD, perhaps with a modified open collar.

-Service Dress was worn in 1939 and into 1940 by soldiers in Canada as field dress, and afterward was no longer issued except to a select few.
+Battle Dress was worn in 1939 and into 1940 by soldiers in Canada as field dress, and afterward was no longer issued except to a select few.
 While a new pattern of Service Dress was introduced for Other Ranks in this period, it was reserved for dress wear only.
 Battle Dress completely replaced SD as a field uniform beginning in 1940 as enough of the new uniforms became available.

 A new pattern of BD was introduced in 1949, with an open collar matching that of British Pattern 1949 BD.
 The garment was worn as a field dress throughout the Korean War, and into the 1960s until replaced by the Combat uniform.
 Some Militia units used BD as a dress uniform until the early 1970s.

 The US Army produced its own version of the BD blouse for issue to soldiers in Europe.
 Although most of these were produced in England, they were of a dark green color, rather than khaki.
 Called the ETO (European Theater of Operations) jacket, American soldiers dubbed it the Ike Jacket, after General Dwight D. Eisenhower.